The Bieler Press

 An online group site, Subiaco, serves as a referential component for instructional venues taught by Gerald Lange.
-Currently enrolled students should sign up for membership as the site contains syllabi, handouts, recommended textbook listings, posted announcements, and other resources, including equipment and materials for sale.
+The site contains syllabi, handouts, recommended textbook listings, posted announcements, and other resources, including equipment and materials for sale.

 Gerald Lange is the proprietor and founder (1975) of The Bieler Press, a small printing and publishing firm specializing in studio letterpress, typographic design, and the publication of finely-printed limited edition books and related matter.

 In 1985, the University of Minnesota established The Bieler Press Archival Materials Collection to provide and maintain historical documentation of the Press.
 In support of his early endeavors, Lange was awarded five assistance grants from the National Endowment for the Arts as well as grants from the Elmer L. and Eleanor J. Andersen Foundation.

 Lange provides instruction at Art Center College of Design (various, since 2000).
 From 1986 to 1993, he was Master Printer at the USC Fine Arts Press.
 While at the University of Southern California, he was also editor of the scholarly journal Coranto.
 Lange has also taught coursework and workshops for Otis College of Art and Design (1997 to 2013), Irvine Fine Arts Center (Master Printer Workshop), California Institute of the Arts, Minnesota Center for Book Arts (Master classes), Scripps College (Frederic W. Goudy Workshops), Kent State University (Blossom Visual Communication Design Workshop), University of Minnesota, School of the Art Institute of Chicago.

 From 1990 to 1996, Lange was editor of AbraCadaBrA, the Journal of the Alliance for Contemporary Book Arts, an organization he co-founded in 1987.
 He was Chairman of the Fine Press Book Association (NA) from 1999 to 2001.
 In 2001, he founded PPLetterpress, an online forum on investigative, exploratory, and alternative printing and typographic techniques.